Arbor Hills Tree Farm, LLC

 Basics

-The iconic southern magnolia (Magnolia grandiflora) is often considered the gold standard of the genus, but magnolias, particularly the deciduous varieties, can be grown in almost any region of the U.S., from the tip of Florida to as far north as Maine and Washington.
+The iconic southern magnolia (Magnolia grandiflora) is often considered the gold standard of the genus, but the deciduous magnolia can be grown in almost any region of the U.S., from the tip of Florida to as far north as Maine and Washington.

 Zones: